konstin/poc-monotrail/Readme.md

 # Proof Of Concept: Monotrail

 This proof of concept shows how to use python packages without virtualenvs.
-It will install both python itself and your dependencies, given a `requirement.txt` or a `pyproject.toml`/`poetry.lock` in the directory:
+It will install both python itself and your dependencies, given a `requirement.txt` or a `pyproject.toml`/`poetry.lock` in the directory.
+Install with pipx, pip or a binary from [release](https://github.com/konstin/poc-monotrail/releases/latest) or [main](https://konstin.github.io/poc-monotrail/)

 ```
 pipx install monotrail # or `pip install monotrail`